28Pollux28/PythonCodeFragments/README.md

 Gathers various python code fragments that can be useful in different projects.
 Feel free to contribute and use the programs in this repository !

+Everything is opensource and free to use !

 ### How to contribute <br>